 Pier Giorgio Di Cicco looking away from the camera at City Hall

-Di Cicco has extended the role of Poet Laureate beyond the area of arts advocacy and into the realm of “civic aesthetic”, a term coined to define the building of a city by citizenship, civic ethic and urban psychology.
-His monographs and essays have pioneered a study of civility proactive to the design of a city and foundational to the vision of the “urban global”.
+Di Cicco extended the role of Poet Laureate beyond the area of arts advocacy and into the realm of “civic aesthetic”, a term coined to define the building of a city by citizenship, civic ethic and urban psychology.
 With his “creative manifesto” (delivered before an assembly of national and municipal arts planners and professionals in December 2004) he set a tone for urban self-imaging based on a creative ethic that permeates all sectors of city enterprise.
-He has championed the abolition of art as “destination point” and the notion of culture as civic ambience and engine of urban prosperity.
-This philosophy, disseminated electronically, through media and policy networks has found popularity in forums ranging from The Prime Minister’s Advisory Committee on Cities and Communities, The Creative Cities Project of the Ontario and Toronto governments, to Waterfront Toronto (formerly The Waterfront Revitalization Corporation) and international conferences on urban sustainability.
-In 2005 he was appointed official “Curator” for the City of Toronto’s Humanitas project, a global showcase where Toronto will host its heritage, vision and strategy for global citizenship.
+In 2005 he was appointed official “Curator” for the City of Toronto’s Humanitas project, a global showcase where Toronto hosted its heritage, vision and strategy for global citizenship.

-Di Cicco’s urban philosophy has influenced municipal policy in Canada, the U.S. and United Kingdom and has moved the role of the poet laureate into the forum of global engagement in issues that address the urban aesthetic and its relationship to livable and sustainable cities.
+Di Cicco’s urban philosophy influenced municipal policy in Canada, the U.S. and United Kingdom and moved the role of the Poet Laureate into the forum of global engagement in issues that address the urban aesthetic and its relationship to livable and sustainable cities.
 Di Cicco’s legacy included the publication of Municipal Mind: Manifestos for the Creative City (2007).

 Dennis Lee is the author of numerous award-winning books of poetry for adults and children.
 Some of his most beloved titles include Alligator Pie (1974), Garbage Delight (1977) and Jelly Belly (1983).